 - Teacher’s Forum

 *The founding of the Charles R. Drew University of Medicine and Science occurred on this date in 1966.
 Originally the Charles R. Drew Postgraduate Medical School (later Charles R. Drew University of Medicine and Science) has evolved and grown since its beginning.

-The College of Allied Health prepares students for careers in the health sciences allied to medicine, including medical assistant, physician assistant, pharmacy technician, medical billing/coding specialist, and medical imaging technologist.
-The college offers certificate programs, associate and bachelor’s degrees, and a master’s degree in nurse midwifery education.
-Students in College of Medicine four-year M.D. program receive their degree through a joint training program with the UCLA School of Medicine.
+The College of Allied Health prepares students for careers in the health sciences allied to medicine, including medical assistants, physician assistants, pharmacy technicians, medical billing/coding specialists, and medical imaging technologists.
+The college offers certificate programs, associate and bachelor’s degrees, and a master’s degree in nurse-midwifery education.
+Students in the College of Medicine's four-year M.D. program receive their degree through a joint training program with the UCLA School of Medicine.
 The program accepts approximately 24 students each year.

 Black American Colleges and Universities: